jeanbk/jeanbk.github.io/README.md

 Hi Folks,

-This is a responsive tip calculator available at jeanbk.github.io that I found very useful to have when going out and when it comes to sharing the tip amount with friends.
+This is my portfolio version 2.0 handed coded and inspired from the old one, template based availabale at boriskonan.com As I stated in the footer, I built it with love.